 The “comprehensive,” full-day tour of Belgrade was fantastic, despite cloudy, windy weather.
 We began around 9 a.m. and finished at 7, so it was truly a full day.
 I’ve done several self-guided Belgrade walking tours, but accessing the areas we covered requires a car or skill at maneuvering the buses.
 We visited the most important sights on both sides of the Sava and Danube Rivers.
-This would have taken a few days, had I done it on my own.
+If I had done it on my own, this would have taken at least a few days,

 There were four in our group, including another guide from Victor Tours named Aleksandar – one of the best guides I’ve known in my travels!
 In addition to leading tours, Aleksandar is an archaeologist and has helped unearth discoveries throughout Serbia.
 He specializes in long-term European excursions for fellow Serbians.
 An excellent communicator, Aleksandar summarized complex Serbian history in a clear and succinct, yet meaningful way.
 The other two in the group were Bella and Dion from Vienna Austria.
 They were fun and good company.